nasa/cumulus/docs/upgrade-notes/update-granules-to-include-producer_granule_id.md

 ORDER BY count DESC;
 ```

-The migration script will abort if there are duplicate grarnule_id values in the granules table.
+The migration script will abort if there are duplicate granule_id values in the granules table.

 ## Apply the Changes in Production Environment